Security-Onion-Solutions/securityonion-docs/playbook.rst

 | Username: analyst
 | Password: changeme

-If you need administrator access to Playbook, you can login with the following credentials - however, the Playbook UI is designed to be used with a user that has an analyst role - using an admin account will be very confusing to newcomers to Playbook, since many of the fields will now be shown and editable - it will look much more cluttered.
+If you need administrator access to Playbook, you can login with the following admin credentials.
+However, the Playbook UI is designed to be used with a user that has an analyst role.
+Using an admin account will be very confusing to newcomers to Playbook, since many of the fields will now be shown and editable and it will look much more cluttered.

 | Username: admin
 | Password: changeme